eslimaf/unit_test_training/README.md

 Unit Tests Training
 ==================

-This training is intented for the developers.
+This training is intented for the software and test engineers.